 Symbiosis in Development (SiD) is a complete framework for systemic sustainability.
 It has been in development and tested in the field since 2001, and last year, after 10 years of work, the first complete book on SiD has been published.
 This open course covers the first chapters of the book.
 Read more about the book on www.thinksid.org.

-Later this year we release a professional course that grants the students a certification in systemic sustainability.
+The professional course grants the students a certification in systemic sustainability.
 It is focused on the practical implementation of SiD and systemic sustainability, including systems mapping, solution methods, roadmapping, and team management.